abiusx/php-docker/README.md

 [![Build Status](https://travis-ci.org/abiusx/php-docker.svg)](https://travis-ci.org/abiusx/php-docker)

 PHP Docker gives you everything you need for developing PHP applications locally on a Docker stack.
-It is based on Apache (you can find the Nginx alternatives at [This](https://github.com/kasperisager/php-dockerized))
+It is based on Apache (you can find the Nginx alternatives [here](https://github.com/kasperisager/php-dockerized))

 ## What's inside